marcosrachid/java8_ocp_study/README.md

 Runnable is a functional interface that takes no arguments and returns no data with the method "void run()".

+Callable is a functional interface that is siilar to Runnable except that its "V call() throws Exception" method returns a value and can throw a checked exception.

+The Callable interface was introduced as an alternative to the Runnable interface, since it allows more details to be retrieved easily from the task after it is completed.

+Callable has a lambda ambiguity with Supplier, to solve this problem, you can explicitly cast the type to the lambda.

 Defining the task, or work, tat a Thread instance will execute can be done two ways in java:
 * Provide a Runnable object or lambda expression to the Thread constructor.
 ```